21 things that might make life a little less stressful in the time of Coronavirus

 14. But yeah, that said, we still need to just chill out and watch Netflix with no agenda other than to switch off and relax, right?
-This list of the 100 best movies on Netflix right now might come in handy.
+Check out this cool list of the most anticipated movies of 2021.

 Working from home

 15. It’s been 8 years of working from home for me but this article, The worst things about WFT and weird way to beat them, still made me lol.
 I’d totally recommend this for anyone who is new to the game and navigating their way through it.

 16. I love this global mental health live stream by Made of Millions, an organisation that uses the power of art, media and digital technology to transform how the world perceives mental health.

 17. Worrying about your fitness levels?
 You could always do what this guy did and run a marathon on your balcony!
 His only comment was ‘the course was ugly, no atmosphere’.

 18. Worried about all the negative thoughts taking over your brain right now?
 I love this article from my super smart friend and all-round amazing person, Francesca Hogi